Fleckism/SecurityPlus/SecurityPlus/14C Secure Coding Practices.md

 ### Input Validation

 A primary vector for attacking applications is to exploit faulty input validation.
-Input could include user data entered into a form or URL passed by another application as a URL or HTTP header.
+Input could include user data entered into a form or URL passed by another application as a URL or Hyper Text Transfer ProtocolTTPs]] header.
 Malicious input could be crafted to perform an overflow attack or some type of script or SQL injection attack.
 To mitigate this risk, all input methods should be documented with a view to reducing the potential attack surface exposed by the application.
 There must be routines to **check user input**, and anything that does not conform to what is required must be rejected.

 ### Normalization and Output Encoding

 Where an application accepts string input, the input should be subjected to normalization procedures before being accepted.
 Normalization means that a string is stripped of illegal characters or substrings and converted to the accepted character set.
 This ensures that the string is in a format that can be processed correctly by the input validation routines.

-When user-generated strings are passed through different contexts in a web application—between HTTP, JavaScript, PHP, and SQL for instance—each with potentially different [[canonicalization]] schemes, it is extremely difficult to ensure that characters that would facilitate script injection by [[XSS]] have been rendered safe.
+When user-generated strings are passed through different contexts in a web application—between Hyper Text Transfer ProtocolTTPs]], JavaScript, PHP, and SQL for instance—each with potentially different [[canonicalization]] schemes, it is extremely difficult to ensure that characters that would facilitate script injection by [[XSS]] have been rendered safe.
 Output encoding means that the string is re-encoded safely for the context in which it is being used.
 For example, a web form might perform input validation at the client, but when it reaches the server, a PHP function performs **output encoding before composing an SQL statement**.
 Similarly, when a string is delivered from a database using SQL, a JavaScript function would perform output encoding to render the string using safe HTML entities ([cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)).
 # SERVER-SIDE VERSUS CLIENT-SIDE VALIDATION

 A web application (or any other client-server application) can be designed to perform code execution and input validation locally (on the client) or remotely (on the server).
 An example of client-side execution is a document object model ([[DOM]]) script to render the page using dynamic elements from user input.
 Applications may use both techniques for different functions.
 The main issue with **client-side validation** is that the client will always be **more vulnerable** to some sort of malware interfering with the validation process.
 The **main issue with server-side validation** is that it can be **time-consuming**, as it may involve multiple transactions between the server and client.
 Consequently, client-side validation is usually restricted to informing the user that there is some sort of problem with the input before submitting it to the server.
 Even after passing client-side validation, the input will still undergo server-side validation before it can be posted (accepted).
 Relying on client-side validation only is poor programming practice.
 # WEB APPLICATION SECURITY

-With web applications, special attention must be paid to secure cookies and options for HTTP response header security.
+With web applications, special attention must be paid to secure cookies and options for Hyper Text Transfer ProtocolTTPs]] response header security.

 ### Secure Cookies

-Cookies can be a vector for session hijacking and data exposure if not configured correctly ([developer.mozilla.org/en-US/docs/Web/HTTP/Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)).
+Cookies can be a vector for session hijacking and data exposure if not configured correctly ([developer.mozilla.org/en-US/docs/Web/Hyper Text Transfer ProtocolTTPs]]/Cookies](https://developer.mozilla.org/en-US/docs/Web/Hyper Text Transfer ProtocolTTPs]]/Cookies)).
 Some of the key parameters for the SetCookie header are:

 -   Avoid using persistent cookies for session authentication. **Always use a new cookie** when the user reauthenticates.
--   **Set the Secure attribute** to prevent a cookie being sent over unencrypted HTTP.
+-   **Set the Secure attribute** to prevent a cookie being sent over unencrypted Hyper Text Transfer ProtocolTTPs]].
 -   **Set the HttpOnly** attribute to make the cookie inaccessible to document object model/client-side scripting.
 -   **Use the SameSite** attribute to control from where a cookie may be sent, mitigating request forgery attacks.